Go to main content

 • Implementing and monitoring compliance with internal codes and standards ensuring responsible marketing practices, especially PMI’s Code of Conduct

-• Preventing illicit trade via tracking and tracing systems and other technologies including security features, AI Powered online monitoring tools, supporting law enforcement against illicit products, and funding PMI IMPACT
+• Preventing illicit trade via tracking and tracing systems and other technologies including security features, AI-powered online monitoring tools, supporting law enforcement against illicit products, and funding PMI IMPACT

 Public health community